 Abortion, or termination of pregnancy, is a safe medical procedure used to end pregnancy through surgical intervention or by taking medication that causes the contents of the uterus to be expelled.

 We understand that women at all stages of their reproductive life can find themselves faced with having to make the difficult decision to terminate a pregnancy.

 Our services provide women with a supportive, compassionate and confidential environment in which to discuss and assess available options.
 We assist you in deciding the right procedure for you, depending on your preferences and the stage of the pregnancy.

 Patients with or without Medicare card, who are undergoing a termination of pregnancy procedure at a Marie Stopes clinic, are eligible for a free STI check for Chlamydia and any other STI deemed appropriate by assessment, or at your request.

 We can also fit long-acting contraceptive methods after your procedure.
 To find out which method suits you best, use our contraceptive quiz.

 You do not need a referral from your doctor to have an abortion at our clinics, except in Western Australia, where it is a legal requirement.

 To discuss your abortion options or to make an appointment, please call us on 1300 003 707.

 Types of abortion

-Surgical abortion is a safe and straightforward day-surgery procedure that is most commonly performed in the first trimester (up to 12–14 weeks’ gestation).
-Second trimester termination of pregnancy may be performed up to 20 weeks in most states, and late second trimester abortion up to 24 weeks in Victoria, but this requires a more specialised procedure.
+Surgical abortion is a safe and straightforward day-surgery procedure most commonly performed in the first trimester, up to 14 weeks’ gestation.
+Second trimester abortion up to 20 weeks is available in most states and up to 24 weeks in limited states, but requires a more specialised procedure.